yao021019/HW3-Spam-Email/README.md

 Notes:
 - Model artifacts and data are ignored by `.gitignore`.
 Keep models in `models/` and outputs in `outputs/`.
 - This baseline is meant to be small and reproducible; follow-up changes should add tests, CI, and model export conventions.

+## Demo Site

+You can find a live demo of the Streamlit app here: https://hw3-spam-email-aweicrrgsaohtwxwin28hw.streamlit.app/